Mask your QR Codes' short URL with your brand

 If you are not sure how to set up your CNAME, please consult your domain name registrar or web hosting provider.
 It is impossible for us to provide further instructions due to the fact that the setup varies greatly from provider to provider.

 Here is a list of the most common domain name registrars and web hosting providers, and their respective instructions on how to configure DNS:

-NOTE: Any changes you make to the DNS entries can immediately affect your client's ability to access your resources.
+Any changes you make to the DNS entries can immediately affect your client's ability to access your resources.
 We cannot take any responsibility for said changes so please be very careful.
-If you have any questions, contact our support team (email@example.com).
+If you have any questions, contact us via chat or email.